My rating at Goodreads: 3 of 5 stars

-It’s probably fair to emphasise up front that I read the “Uncut Edition”.
+It’s probably fair to emphasise up front that I read an “Uncut Edition”.

 At the time of purchasing it, I didn’t think about that much, but now it occurs to me that instead of signifying a longer read, it might refer to an early edition, which had not been subjected to editorial or Beta reviews.
 Unfortunately, it does read like it needs more work, yet it shows promise that such work would pay off and make it a really engaging novel.